-Hand-harvested Jaen (95%) and Rufete (5%) from high-altitude organic vineyards on granite, schist and clayey shale soils.
+Hand-harvested Jaen (95%) and Rufete (5%) from high-altitude organic vineyards on granite, schist, and clayey shale soils.
 Destemmed, only 8 days on skins, spontaneous co-fermentation without temperature control.
-Stays in tank on the lees for 9 months, bottled unfined and unfiltered with a bit of added sulphites.
+Stays in tank on the lees for 9 months, bottled unfined and unfiltered with a bit of added sulfites.

 Quinta da Boavista/ João Tavares de Pina

-In the untamed and high-altitude eastern part of the Dão plateau lives winemaker and horse-breeder João Tavares de Pina.
-Farmer by trade but pioneer in spirit, João is one of the most singular characters in our roster whose wines and business practices never cease to surprise and entertain us.
+In the untamed and high-altitude, eastern part of the Dão plateau lives winemaker and horse-breeder João Tavares de Pina.
+A farmer by trade but pioneer in spirit, João is one of the most singular characters in our roster whose wines and business practices never cease to surprise and entertain us.

-In the cellar João’s practices are equally low-interventionist.
-He relies on spontaneous fermentations without additions or temperature control, mostly in tank and old barrels, and doesn’t fine or filter.
-Sulphites are added in small amounts right before bottling, although the more classically styled ‘Terras de Tavares’ range sees a touch more than the young ‘Rufia’ and ‘Tretas’ wines.
+In the cellar, João’s practices are equally low-interventionist.
+He relies on spontaneous fermentation without additions or temperature control, mostly in tanks and old barrels, and doesn’t fine or filter.
+Sulfites are added in small amounts right before bottling, although the more classically styled ‘Terras de Tavares’ range sees a touch more than the young ‘Rufia’ and ‘Tretas’ wines.